pivotal/docs-tap/tap-gui/api-plugin.md

 ## <a id='create-project'></a>Creating a new API entry

-To create a new API entry, you must follow the same steps as if you were registering any other Software Catalog entity.
+To create a new API entity, you must follow the same steps as if you were registering any other Software Catalog entity.

 1. Navigate to the home page of Tanzu Application Platform GUI by clicking on the **Home** icon, located on the left-side navigation bar.
 Click **REGISTER ENTITY**.